yk519/tc-shear-intensity-weakening/data_processed/README.md

 ## Notes on raw WRF output

-The full raw WRF output files are not archived in this repository because of their large size.
-The files in this directory provide reduced processed diagnostics used to reproduce the reported manuscript and Supporting Information figures.
-Access to the full raw WRF output can be requested from the corresponding author and shared through institutional file transfer or another suitable data-transfer method.
+The full raw WRF output files are not archived in this repository because they are substantially larger than the reduced diagnostics provided here.
+The files in this directory contain reduced processed WRF diagnostics used to evaluate and reproduce the reported manuscript and Supporting Information figures, including the model lifetime table, cropped radial-flow fields, precipitation and diabatic-heating box diagnostics, and radial-height diabatic-heating diagnostics.

+If access to the complete raw WRF output is needed beyond the archived reduced diagnostics, it can be requested from the corresponding author.
+The files can be shared through institutional file transfer or another suitable data-transfer method where feasible.